 Fine Needle Aspiration Cytology (FNAC) - Solid Mass Only (not cyst aspirations or axillary lymph nodes)

 Post-biopsy (post-fire) sonogram: Submit a post-biopsy (post-fire) sonographic image (from the same mass) demonstrating the needle positioned clearly within the mass in the long axis.

 Images are an important part of the medical record.
 One of the requirements for clinical images is correct labeling to include patient identification.
 The ACR understands that as providers, facilities are subject to the Health Insurance Portability and Accountability Act of 1996 (HIPAA) and that is why the ACR executes a HIPAA business associate agreement (BAA) with facilities.
 This agreement allows the collection of patient information in the performance of ACR accreditation activities which are specifically mentioned in the HIPAA regulations.
 If the facility has a BAA with ACR, they are covered under HIPAA.
 If not, contact the ACR to obtain an agreement for signature.

 Each image should include the information below.
 If the required exam ID items are absent, the case will fail accreditation.
-A permanent sticker label is acceptable for film or high quality photographic paper submissions, or annotation for uploaded submissions.

 Patient’s first and last names (required)